Learn how to access mental health services in Germany, including psychiatry, addiction counseling, eating disorder support, and crisis lines.

 Overview of mental health in Germany

-In Germany, people living with a mental illness have a life expectancy that is 10 years shorter than the general population.
-In 2019, approximately 9,000 people died by suicide in Germany.
+In general, people living with a mental illness have a life expectancy of 10 years shorter than the general population.
+Approximately 9,200 people died by suicide in Germany in 2021.
 Between 50% and 90% of suicides can be traced back to the existence of a mental illness.
-In 2019, the suicide rate in Germany stands at 12.3 persons per 100,000 people.
+In 2019, the suicide rate in Germany was 12.3 persons per 100,000 people.

 In Germany, there is a gap between perceived and personal attitudes surrounding mental health.
-While many believe that, since 1990, there has been a substantial decrease in the devaluation and rejection of people living with a mental illness, personal attitudes have remained unchanged or even worsened in recent decades.
-Those familiar with psychiatric treatment believe things are changing while the German public has been consistent in its stigmatization of mental illness.
+While many believe that there has been a substantial increase in acceptance of people living with mental illness, personal attitudes have actually remained the same or worsened.
+Although the German public has been consistent in its stigmatization of mental illness, those familiar with psychiatric treatment believe things are changing.

 German mental healthcare services